akhildn/linux_deployment/readme.md

 ## PostgreSQL
 - created user catalog
 - created database catalog
-- limited catalog user privilages only to catalog db
+- limited catalog user privilages only to catalog db (privilages as descriped in the requirements)

 ## Python modules installed
 1. Flask